What is the impact of PowerShell commands in authenticated network scans?

 To configure PowerShell execution in your authenticated scans:

+- Click Edit to open your scan profile configuration.

 - Save your scan profile configuration.

-- Run an authenticated scan and monitor for any alerts from antivirus solutions.
+Run an authenticated scan and monitor for any alerts from antivirus solutions.

 Understanding custom scan configurations